Trading system for financial company

 Conclusion

-• Despite the fact that the project wasn’t started with design thinking in mind, I was pleased to have been able to conduct research and a small degree of testing to demonstrate how we could make the trading system better by understanding the needs of the different trading desks, and designing to adapt the platform to their needs.
+• Despite the fact that the project wasn’t started with design thinking in mind, I was pleased to have been able to conduct research and testing to demonstrate how, by understanding the differing needs of the Traders, we could recreate the platform into a much more functional and intuitive interface.

 • The initial engagement lasted three months, after which I was moved on to another project, only to be asked back again by the Product Owner, saying that it was important to have me on the project, as I was “the only Designer available who understood the context”.